DEV7879/Movify/README.md

 ## CD Setup
-For continuous deployment, Heroku is used.
+For continuous deployment, Render is used.
 Any changes pushed to the main branch will be automatically deployed.

 ## Future Scope